Disclosure: We evaluate products and services independently, but we may receive a referral fee on the services featured on this page.

 Community-based organizations are a vital first line of defense in the fight against STDs and HIV/AIDS in particular.
 They generate awareness and foster social change while providing access to testing and treatment.

-You may not be aware of all the STD resources available in Lake Wales that can help prevent the spread of STDs.
+You may not be aware of all the STD resources in Lake Wales that can help prevent the spread of STDs.
 Get connected with these community organizations that are leading the fight against STDs and HIV/AIDS with resources and support:

 305 West Central Avenue